Hey there friend and Welcome aboard!

 Check out my more in depth guide on how to build a home studio!!

-If you guys have any other specific questions or comments on music studio home recording equipment, please leave them down below and I will get back with you ASAP.
+If you guys have any other specific questions or comments on music studio home recording equipment, please leave them down below or Contact me.
 I very much look forward to speaking with you..

 All the best and God bless,